The core entropy for polynomials of higher degree

 Now, we assume that $f$ is a \pf polynomial.
 Then the Fatou set of $f$ consists of attracting basins and all periodic points in $J_f$ are repelling.
 The filled-in Julia set $K_f$ is connected and locally-connected, and each bounded Fatou component is a Jordan domain.
-By B\"{o}ttcher theorem, there is a system of Riemann mappings so that each extends to a homeomorphism on the closure $\overline{\D}$, and the following diagram commutes for all $U$:
+By B\"{o}ttcher theorem's, there is a system of Riemann mappings so that each extends to a homeomorphism on the closure $\overline{\D}$, and the following diagram commutes for all $U$:

 The image $\phi_U(0)$ is called the \emph{center} of the Fatou component $U$.
-It is easy to see that any center is mapped to a critical periodic point by some iterations of $f$.
+It is easy to see that any center is mapped to a critical periodic point under finitely many iterations of $f$.
 The images in $U$ under $\phi_U$ of closed radial lines in $\ov{\D}$ are, by definition, the \emph{internal rays} of $U$.
 As with external rays, the polynomial $f$ sends internal rays to internal rays.

 Let $f$ be a \pf polynomial.
 Then any pair of points in the closure of a bounded Fatou component can be joined in a unique way by a Jordan arc consisting of (at most two) segments of internal rays.
 We call such arcs \emph{regulated}.
 Since $K_f$ is arc-connected, given two points $z_1, z_2\in K_f$, there is an arc $\gamma: [0,1]\to K_f$ such that $\gamma(0)=z_1$ and $\gamma(1)=z_2$.
 In general, we will not distinguish between the map $\g$ and its image.
 It is proved in \cite{DH} that such arcs can be chosen in a unique way so that the intersection with the closure of a Fatou component is regulated.
 We still call such arcs regulated and denote them by $[z_1,z_2]$.
 By \cite[Proposition 2.7]{DH}, the set